cockroachdb/docs/v1.1/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/cluster-status-after-decommission2.png' | relative_url }}" alt="Decommission a single dead node" style="border:1px solid #eee;max-width:100%" /></div>

-{{site.data.alerts.callout_success}}If a decommissioned node is still live, it will be listed under <strong>Live Nodes</strong> but its replica count should be 0.
+{{site.data.alerts.callout_info}}If a decommissioned node is still live, it will be listed under <strong>Live Nodes</strong> but its replica count should be 0.
 In this case, you must <a href="stop-a-node.html">stop the node</a> before you can recommission it.{{site.data.alerts.end}}

 ### Step 2.
 Recommission the nodes

-SSH to one of the live nodes and execute the `cockroach node recommission` command with the IDs of the nodes to recommission:
+SSH to one of the live nodes and execute the [`cockroach node recommission`](view-node-details.html) command with the IDs of the nodes to recommission:

 <div class="filter-content" markdown="1" data-scope="secure">
 ~~~ shell